Who we are, who we were,

 loyal subjects.
 Impoverished Scottish Lowlanders who lived in

-sub-marginal land, however, were almost the only people willing to take
+sub-marginal land, however, were by far the most likely people willing to take

 and the cities of Glasgow and Edinburgh, where the Henderson name was